Forward 1 hour

 Sunday, November 3, 2013, 2:00:00 am clocks were turned backward 1 hour to

-Sunrise and sunset was about 1 hour earlier on Nov 3, 2013 than the day before.
+Sunrise and sunset were about 1 hour earlier on Nov 3, 2013 than the day before.
 There was more light in the morning.

 Which States and Federal Districts use Daylight Saving Time in 2013